The Sunday Leader

 The Sunday Leader was an English-language Sri Lankan weekly newspaper published by Leader Publications (Private) Limited.
 It was founded in 1994 and is published from Colombo.
-Its sister newspapers are the Iruresa (Irudina) and the defunct The Morning Leader.
+Its sister newspapers are the Iruresa (Irudina).
 Founded by brothers Lasantha Wickrematunge and Lal Wickrematunge, the newspaper is known for its outspoken and controversial news coverage.
 The newspaper and its staff have been attacked and threatened several times and its founding editor Lasantha Wickrematunge was assassinated.

 History

 The Sunday Leader was founded in 1994 by brothers Lasantha Wickrematunge and Lal Wickrematunge with the first edition being published on 19 June 1994.
 The newspaper was associated with silent partner and leading politician and presidential candidate Gamini Dissanayake who was assassinated on 24 October 1994.

 The Sunday Leader was shut down by the Sri Lankan government on 22 May 2000 using the recently passed censorship law – the Emergency (Miscellaneous Provisions and Powers) Regulation No.1 of 2000.
 The government's chief censor Ariya Rubasinghe had ordered that the newspaper cease publication for six months (22 May 2000 to 21 November 2000) following an article in the paper which mocked the country's censorship of the military situation imposed after the embarrassing defeat in the Second Battle of Elephant Pass.
 The police locked Leader Publications' printing facility and installed armed guards outside the building.
 Editor Lasantha Wickrematunge subsequently filed a fundamental rights application with the Supreme Court challenging the closure.
 On 30 June 2000 the Supreme Court ruled that the ban on The Sunday Leader was illegal and ordered the police to re-open the newspaper immediately.

 On 5 September 2000 Lasantha Wickrematunge was found guilty of criminally defaming Sri Lankan President Chandrika Kumaratunga in 1995 article in The Sunday Leader.
 Wickrematunge was sentenced to two years in jail, suspended for five years.

 Government minister Mahinda Wijesekara threatened to kill Lasantha Wickrematunge in Parliament on 27 July 2003, saying: "Very soon I'll put him in a room and have him shot or he will be stabbed to death!"
 The threat followed the expose of corruption in Wijesekara's ministry.

 Lasantha Wickrematunge was threatened by President Mahinda Rajapaksa using abusive language in a telephone call on 11 January 2006.
 According to Wickrematunge the president had threatened to destroy him saying "Fuck your mother, you son of a bloody whore!...I treated you well all this while.
 Now I will destroy you".
 Wickrematunge was detained briefly at Bandaranaike International Airport on 21 February 2006 as he arrived for a flight to Geneva.
 Airport officials had claimed that Wickrematunge required "special permission" to leave Sri Lanka.
 In late December 2006 an unsuccessful attempt was made to arrest Lasantha Wickrematunge for "endangering national security" after The Sunday Leader published a report exposing a Rs.
 500 million luxury bunker to be built in the presidential complex.